freshystar/Security-/homework.md

    **Data encrytion converts data from readable plaintext into an unreable encoded format: ciphertext**.
    There are two types of data encryption:
    - Symmetric data encryption and
-   - Asymetric data encryption
+   - Asymmetric data encryption
-   ## Symmetric and Asymetric data encryption
+   ## Symmetric and Asymmetric data encryption
    In the old times and even now, many people used symmetric encryption.
    We had a brief view of what this was all about with Carrie Anne.
 In simpler words:
    - **symmetric** encryption, symmetric keys were used: both parties had a shared password.
 The data were encrypted with that password and then decrypted using the same password.
- - **Asymetric** encryption was a better approach to data security, since it had to do with the notion of `key pairs`.When we talk of key pairs, we are talking of `public` and `private` keys.
+ - **Asymmetric** encryption was a better approach to data security, since it had to do with the notion of `key pairs`.When we talk of key pairs, we are talking of `public` and `private` keys.
  Whatever I lock with a private key can only be unlocked with a public key and vice-versa.
    ## SSH Keys
    SSH(Security SHell) is a network communication protocol that enables two computers to communicate and share data.
 SSH provides a secure encrypted connection between two hosts over an insecure network.
 It does this via `key pairs`.